aota/deepfreezefest.ca/outdoor-fun.md

 ### Art Gallery Show and Sale

 Be inspired by artworks from local visual artists who work in a multitude of mediums and styles.
-We have three Art Galleries; located inside the Nina Haggerty Centre for the Arts (9225–118 Ave), The Carrot (9351–118 Ave) and the independent gallery, The Studio (11739–94 Street).
+Visit the Nina Haggerty Centre for the Arts (9225–118 Ave), Stollery Gallery.

 ### Artisan Village and Market